 Prerequisite: BMS 534 or permission of the instructor.
-(Summers as needed/3 credits/lab fee)
+(Alternate summers/3 credits/lab fee)

 A study of the theory and techniques for the introduction, expression and detection of